Legal

 How Does the EU Talc Ban Compare to U.S. Regulation?

-The EU's classification is based on the principle that asbestos contamination of talc is an inherent geological risk that cannot be eliminated through processing or testing, making the mineral itself presumptively dangerous when used in products applied to the human body.
+The EU's classification is based on the principle that asbestos contamination of the mineral is an inherent geological risk that cannot be eliminated through processing or testing, making the mineral itself presumptively dangerous when used in products applied to the human body.
 This precautionary approach contrasts with the U.S. regulatory philosophy, which has historically required proof of harm in finished products rather than addressing inherent contamination risk [6].

-Following the FDA's rule withdrawal, the United States now has: no federal ban on talc in cosmetics, no mandatory testing requirement for asbestos contamination, no standardized analytical methods required for voluntary testing, and no reporting obligation when contamination is discovered.
+Following the FDA's rule withdrawal, the United States now has: no federal ban on the ingredient in cosmetics, no mandatory testing requirement for asbestos contamination, no standardized analytical methods required for voluntary testing, and no reporting obligation when contamination is discovered.
 Individual states have begun pursuing their own regulations, but the patchwork approach leaves most American consumers without consistent protections.

-| Regulatory Measure | European Union | United States |
+Regulatory Measure European Union United States

-| Talc classification | Category 1B carcinogen (ECHA, 2024) | No federal carcinogen classification for talc |
+Talc classification Category 1B carcinogen (ECHA, 2024) No federal carcinogen classification for the mineral

-| Cosmetics ban | Full ban by 2027 | No ban planned |
+Cosmetics ban Expected ban (pending Commission adoption) No ban planned

-| Mandatory testing | Covered under cosmetics safety framework | No requirement (proposed rule withdrawn) |
+Mandatory testing Covered under cosmetics safety framework No requirement (proposed rule withdrawn)

-| Contamination reporting | Required under REACH regulation | No federal reporting obligation |
+Contamination reporting Required under REACH regulation No federal reporting obligation

-| Consumer labeling | Carcinogen warning required | No warning required |
+Consumer labeling Carcinogen warning required No warning required

 What Did Court Documents Reveal About Industry Knowledge of Contamination?

-Documents dating to the 1970s showed that company geologists and laboratory scientists detected asbestos fibers—including tremolite, anthophyllite, and chrysotile—in raw talc sourced from mines in Vermont, Italy, and China.
-Internal correspondence discussed strategies for responding to regulatory inquiries about contamination, and some documents referenced concerns about liability exposure if contamination became publicly known [9].
+Documents dating to the 1970s showed that company geologists and laboratory scientists detected asbestos fibers—including tremolite, anthophyllite, and chrysotile—in raw material sourced from mines in Vermont, Italy, and China.
+Internal correspondence discussed strategies for responding to regulatory inquiries about contamination, and some documents referenced concerns about liability exposure if contamination became publicly known [16].

-"The corporate documentation trail in talc litigation is extraordinary.
+"The corporate documentation trail in this litigation is extraordinary.
 Companies had their own scientists confirming asbestos contamination while simultaneously assuring consumers and regulators that their products were safe.
 This level of concealment defines corporate liability."

 — Rod De Llano, Founding Partner, Danziger & De Llano